zerobytellc/zerobyte-firmware-utils/README.md

 multiple entries provided. *It is critical that multi-part updates be applied to the device in the order returned here.*

 ### Downloading FW Updates
-For convenience, a utility method is provided to download the URLs to the local filesystem, `download_fw(url) : string`.
-The method takes the URL, downloads the target to the local filesystem, and then returns path to the downloaded file.
+For convenience, a utility method is provided to download the URLs to the local filesystem, `download_fw(fw_info) : string`.
+The method takes the firmware info returned by `get_latest_fw_info`, downloads the target to the local filesystem, and then returns path to the downloaded file.

 ```js
 let client_token = 'zerobytellc';   // Contact ZBL if you do not have your token